shashank1107/InsiderTask/Documentation.md

 ```

 #### Detailed discussion on Speed Layer
-This creates a kafka stream, processes events and syncs update profile of an user in Elasticsearch.
+This creates a kafka stream, processes events and syncs updated profile of an user in Elasticsearch.
 Sample Scala code is explained below:

 1.1 Declaring config variables